Maria-Nino/SQL-Rockbuster-Project/README.md

 3. Which countries are Rockbuster customers based in?
 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?
+# Data
+This project uses a data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
+This data set was created and provided by Career Foundry in the project brief.
+# Visualizations
+All visualizations were created via Tableau Plublic and can be found here: https://public.tableau.com/app/profile/maria.nino/viz/Book1_16984988826110/Story1